PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 Adding Filters
 --------------

 We may have some bulk epigenetic data that can help filter down which peaks are relevant to our analysis.
-We can tune weights on each filter to determine how signficant it is to our data.
+We can tune weights on each filter to determine how significant it is to our data.
 For our example we have H3K4me3 data which indicates active promoters.
-Thus we apply this filter permissively (setting filterOut=FALSE) and at the whole gene level (filterGene=TRUE) rather than just to overlaping peaks.
+Thus we apply this filter permissively (setting filterOut=FALSE) and at the whole gene level (filterGene=TRUE) rather than just to overlapping peaks.

 ``` r
 pathToFilter <- system.file("extdata", "SampleFilter.bed", package = "CellWalkR")